 Basement Walkout – Basement Renovation ideas

-With rent soaring now in the city of Toronto, a basement renovation can be an excellent investment, and a great way to earning extra income and increasing the property value.
+With rent soaring now in the city of Toronto, a basement renovation can be an excellent investment and a great way of earning extra income and increasing the property value.
 Once complete it can give you the freedom to rent your basement out whilst having minimal impact on your life.

 Time frame for Basement Walkout

 It typically takes 2- 4 weeks to complete a basement walkout in Toronto; there are a few things that can affect the time frame, such as underpinning requirements, ground conditions, and access restrictions.

 Underpinning for Basement Walkout